Sowmyabvbsn/maketronics-smart-data-display/my-react-app/README.md

 ## 🚀 Features

-- 📖 Displays books in responsive Bootstrap cards
+- 📖 Displays books in Bootstrap cards
 - 🔍 Search by **book name**, **author**, or **genre**
 - 📑 Paginated view for efficient browsing
 - 💳 Price formatted with USD